Amélie of Leuchtenberg: Health issues, death, and burial

 Amélie was interred in the Royal Pantheon of the House of Braganza in Lisbon.
-Under the terms of her will, her sister, Queen Josephine, was her primary heir (receiving, among other things, the Braganza tiara), but many documents pertaining to Pedro I were willed to Brazil, where they reside in the Historic Archive of the Imperial Museum of Brazil in Petrópolis.
-In 1982, her remains were transported to the Imperial Crypt and Chapel in the Monument to the Independence of Brazil in São Paulo.
+Under the terms of her last will and testament, her sister, Queen Josephine, was named her primary heir—inheriting, among other assets, the Braganza Tiara.
+However, many documents pertaining to Pedro I were bequeathed to Brazil and are currently held in the Imperial Museum's Historical Archive in Petrópolis.
+In 1982, her remains were repatriated to Brazil and then translated to the Imperial Crypt and Chapel in the Monument to the Independence of Brazil in São Paulo.